Nobody Will Give A Better 2020 Commencement Speech Than Ryan Reynolds

 Actor, husband to Blake Lively, and seemingly all-around great guy Ryan Reynolds has done it again.
-He’s made us smile/cry today with his sweet and funny 2020 commencement speech for Kitsilano Secondary School Vancouver, British Columbia.
+He’s made us smile and cry today with his sweet and funny 2020 commencement speech for Kitsilano Secondary School in Vancouver.

 While these graduates won’t get to walk across a stage and pick up a diploma, as a graduate of Kitsilano, Reynolds is hoping his virtual speech will make up for not having that big moment.

-In his speech, taped in a very groovy wood-paneled room or Zoom background (where he’s quarantining with Lively and their daughters and coloring Lively’s hair) he told students that he’s still friends with many of the people he graduated with, and that the school was the “best thing that ever happened to him.”
+In his speech, taped in a very groovy wood-panelled room or Zoom background (where he’s quarantining with Lively and their daughters and colouring Lively’s hair) he told students that he’s still friends with many of the people he graduated with, and that the school was the “best thing that ever happened to him.”

 Advertisement